Support Us Button Widget

 Photo by LALtoday

 One of Florida’s most time-consuming highways to drive is getting an upgrade — and it’s coming even sooner than expected.
-An I-4 widening project that was slated to begin in Polk County in a few years’ time is now scheduled to begin later this year.
+An I-4 widening project that was slated to begin in Polk County in a few years’ time is now scheduled to begin in the coming months.

 The Moving Florida Forward Infrastructure Initiative was passed by legislators in 2023, dedicating $4 billion in funding to fast-track 20 Florida Department of Transportation (FDOT) projects up to 20 years ahead of schedule, including two in Polk County.